Image

 Ex-STAMMA Trustee and teacher Abed Ahmed presents (produced by Action for Stammering Children).

-An online seminar we produced in 2020 about ways to create an inclusive environment for people who stammer at your workplace, school, university or institution.
+Working with, teaching and employing people who stammer.
+Our webinar on ways to create an inclusive environment for people who stammer at your workplace, school, university or institution.
+Recorded in 2020.
+Watch below.

 'How to support secondary school pupils who stammer' and 'How to support pupils who stammer — top tips'